Alexander H. Stephens: Early career

 After several unhappy years teaching in school, Stephens began legal studies, was admitted to the Georgia bar in 1834, and began a successful career as a lawyer in Crawfordville.
 During his 32 years of practice, he gained a reputation as a capable defender of the wrongfully accused.
 None of his clients charged with capital crimes were executed.
 As his wealth increased, Stephens began acquiring land and slaves.
 By the time of the Civil War, Stephens owned 34 slaves and several thousand acres.
-He entered politics in 1836, and was elected to the Georgia House of Representatives, serving there until 1841.
+He entered politics in 1836 and was elected to the Georgia House of Representatives, serving there until 1841.
 In 1842, he was elected to the Georgia Senate.

-Stephens served in the U.S. House from October 2, 1843, to March 3, 1859, from the 28th Congress through the 35th Congress.
-In 1843, he was elected to the U.S. House of Representatives as a Whig, in a special election to fill the vacancy caused by the resignation of Mark A. Cooper.
-This seat was at-large, as Georgia did not have House Districts until the next year.
-Stephens was re-elected from the 7th District as a Whig in 1844, 1846, and 1848, as a Unionist in 1851, and again as a Whig (from the 8th District) in 1853.
-In 1855 and 1857, his re-elections came as a Democrat.
+Stephens served in the U.S. House of Representatives from October 2, 1843, to March 3, 1859, during the 28th through the 35th Congresses.
+In 1843, he was elected to the House as a Whig, in a special election to fill the vacancy caused by the resignation of Mark A. Cooper.
+This seat was at-large, as Georgia did not have U.S. House Districts until the following year.
+Stephens was re-elected from the 7th District as a Whig in 1844, 1846, and 1848, as a Unionist in 1850, and again as a Whig (from the 8th District) in 1852.
+In 1854 and 1856, his re-elections came as a Democrat.
 As a national lawmaker during the crucial decades before the Civil War, Stephens was involved in all of the major sectional battles.
 He began as a moderate defender of slavery but later accepted the prevailing Southern rationale utilized to defend the institution.

 Stephens quickly rose to prominence as one of the leading Southern Whigs in the House.
 He supported the annexation of Texas in 1845.
 Along with his fellow Whigs, he vehemently opposed the Mexican–American War, and later became an equally vigorous opponent of the Wilmot Proviso, which would have barred the extension of slavery into territories that were acquired after the war.
-He also controversially tabled the Clayton Compromise, which would have excluded slavery from the Oregon Territory and left the issue of slavery in New Mexico and California to the Supreme Court.
+He also controversially tabled the Clayton Compromise, which would have excluded slavery from the Oregon Territory and left the issue of slavery in New Mexico and California to the U.S. Supreme Court.
 This would later nearly kill Stephens when he argued with Georgia Supreme Court Justice Francis H. Cone, who stabbed him repeatedly in a fit of anger.
 Stephens was physically outmatched by his larger assailant, but he remained defiant during the attack, refusing to recant his positions even at the cost of his life.
 Only the intervention of others saved him.
 Stephens's wounds were serious, and he returned home to Crawfordville to recover.
 He and Cone reconciled before Cone's death in 1859.